WordPress/gutenberg/docs/contributors/git-workflow.md

 The Gutenberg project follows a standard pull request process for contributions.
 See GitHub's documentation for [additional details about pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).

 This documentation is intended to help you get started using git with Gutenberg.
-Git is a powerful source code management tool, to learn git deeply, check out the [Pro Git book](https://git-scm.com/book/en/v2) available free online under CC BY-NC-SA 3.0 license.
+Git is a powerful source code management tool; to learn git deeply, check out the [Pro Git book](https://git-scm.com/book/en/v2) available free online under CC BY-NC-SA 3.0 license.

 If you are unfamiliar with using git, it is worthwhile to explore and play with it.
 Try out the [git tutorial](https://git-scm.com/docs/gittutorial) as well as the [git user manual](https://git-scm.com/docs/user-manual) for help getting started.